 Although shorter than our rides in previous years, there was plenty of really good cycling.
 Almost all of the route was on very quiet but well-surfaced roads.
 We may have been seduced over the last two years by the excellent provision made for cyclists in Belgium and the Netherlands, but the scenery in the Yorkshire Wolds takes some beating.

-I would recommend the Sustrans map of the Yorkshire Wolds, York and Hull, which shows the route clearly.
+I would recommend the Sustrans map of the Yorkshire Wolds, York and Humber, which shows the route clearly.
 The Sustrans website online mapping also shows all parts of the route, but doesn't distinguish the "official" route from other cycle routes in the area.
 We used this map which we found online, but it is not up-to-date and has some minor differences from the signed route.

 |Links to other rides:|